mjcolwell/SSRA_human_behaviour_data_and_code/README.md

 # Description

-This repository contains source data and scripts (preprocessing, modelling and analyses) used in the Colwell et al. paper concerning the influence of SSRAs on human behaviour.
+This repository contains source data and scripts (preprocessing, modelling and analyses) used in the [research article](https://www.nature.com/articles/s41467-024-50394-x) by Colwell _et al._ concerning the influence of SSRAs on human behaviour.

-This datapack has been updated following publication revision on 24/05/2024.
+This datapack has been updated following final paper acceptance on 30/07/2024.

 You will need access to R, RStudio, MATLAB, Docker, and Python to run all the scripts contained within this datapack.